Movement for Reform Judaism: History

 The first of the three breakaway synagogues to adopt full-fledged Reform Judaism was West London.
 After the retirement of Rabbi Joseph in 1929, it hired Harold F Reinhart, a Hebrew Union College graduate who served as a rabbi in several congregations of the Union of American Hebrew Congregations.
 Within a year, Reinhart brought the synagogue into the recently established World Union for Progressive Judaism (WUPJ), albeit retaining a relatively conservative ritual, consistent with the congregation's sensibilities.
 Though both were WUPJ affiliates, cooperation and competition alike characterised relations with the Liberal ULPS as a growing interest in non-Orthodox forms emerged among the wider public.
 A Glasgow printer named Samuel Ginsberg was impressed with what he saw in West London and opened the Glasgow Progressive Synagogue in 1932.
 In 1933, Reinhart sponsored the establishment of the North Western Reform Synagogue at Golders Green.
 In 1935, a group at Edgware seceded from the United Synagogue and formed the Edgware & District Reform Synagogue, again under West London's guidance.

 A movement only arose with the arrival of some 40,000 Jewish refugees from Nazi Germany.
 While worldwide Reform Judaism originated there, the nature of German communities limited what was known as "Liberal Judaism" to the status of a tendency within unified congregations which had to accommodate traditionalist members.
 German Liberals were relatively conservative (for example, maintaining mainly-Hebrew liturgy, head coverings for men, and separate seating for men and for women), and found the British Liberal synagogues far too radical.
 The moderation of the independent nonconformist ones suited them better, and immigrants overwhelmed West London and the others.
 They also brought along a cadre of 35 Hochschule-trained rabbis, most prominently Ignaz Maybaum and Werner van der Zyl who were aided by Reinhart in finding new posts at Britain.
 Harmonising ritual and religious approach to a great measure, they made their loosely related communities quite uniform.
 One that remained independent and strongly clung to German Liberal worship was Belsize Square Synagogue.

 On 4 January 1942, representatives from the West London, North Western, St. George Settlement, Glasgow, Manchester and Bradford synagogues met at the Midland Hotel, Manchester and founded the Associated British Synagogues, later renamed Associated Synagogues of Great Britain.
 The ASGB joined the WUPJ as a whole in 1945.
 In 1956, it cooperated with the ULPS to establish the Leo Baeck College for training rabbis.
-In 1958, it adopted the name Reform Synagogues of Great Britain, which would last until 2005.
+In 1958, it adopted the name Reform Synagogues of Great Britain, which lasted until 2005.

+Merger with Liberal Judaism

 On 17 April 2023, Reform Judaism and the Liberal movement announced their intention to merge and form a single progressive Jewish movement.
 This had previously been tried, and failed, in 1903, 1942 and 1983.
 The merger was approved by both movements on 18 May 2025, at two parallel Extraordinary General Meetings (EGMs) of member communities, with the number of votes in favour at each exceeding 95 per cent.
-It is expected to be complete by the end of that year.
+By the end of 2025, the Reform and Liberal movements completed the merger into Progressive Judaism.